Indy9000/userstore/readme.md

 // Read a user.
 If it does not yet exist on disk, an empty record is initialized. profile, err := store.Get("user-123")

-// Update a user and immediately persist the change. err = store.Update("user-123", func(p *Profile) {
+// Update a user and persist the change atomically. err = store.Update("user-123", func(p *Profile) {
     p.Email = "new@example.com"
 })